 This further generalizes for $k \neq 0$ (times longer than one resource timescale).
-In those instances, the form of $\rho_i(k \tau_D + p/D)$ will be even more complicated, as the value of $R_i(t)$ will vary during the dynamics.
+In those instances, the form of $\rho_{\vec{x}}(k \tau_D + p/D)$ will be even more complicated, as the value of $R_{\vec{x}}(t)$ will vary during the dynamics.
 However, diffusive coupling will still cause individual activities to implicitly depend on the state of other activities farther and farther away.
 In this case, the radius over which implicit dependencies exist is $n N = N \lfloor \tau_D D \rfloor$, which is proportional to the total number of resource timesteps that have passed and the ratio between the activity and resource timescales.

 To clarify, it is {\it not} this exponentially weakening radius of interactions due to the diffusive coupling that we interpret as LRO.
 Let us return to Eq.~\ref{coupling_term}.
-Now, it is clear that $\overline{\rho_{i, k}}$ depends on the state of other activities within a wide radius of influence, albeit weakly.
-So, despite the contribution of individual activity regions being exponentially weak, this product series term suggests true, long-range activity-activity coupling up to order $N$, as each $\overline{\rho_{i, k}}$ depends implicitly on activies far away.
+Now, it is clear that $\overline{\rho_{\vec{x}, k}}$ depends on the state of other activities within a wide radius of influence, albeit weakly.
+So, despite the contribution of individual activity regions being exponentially weak, this product series term suggests true, long-range activity-activity coupling up to order $N$, as each $\overline{\rho_{\vec{x}, k}}$ depends implicitly on activies far away.
 This makes sense, as it is the resource (memory) variables that induce this LRO, which ``update'' $N$ times over a duration of time $N \tau_D$.